 The Abyssinian cats have a medium-length coat that sheds moderately.
 The coat needs to be brushed once a week to remove the loose hair.
-Always use a soft bristle brush to brush them.
+Always use a soft bristle brush while brushing them.

 Abyssinian are prone to have periodontal disease.
-They should have their teeth brushed every six months to keep them clean.
+They should have their teeth brushed as often as possible or every six months by your vet to keep them clean.
 If you want to be proactive with their health you can brush them between these vet visits.
-Just use a toothpaste recommended by your vet.
+Use toothpaste recommended by your vet.

-The cat food that you feed should contain taurine which is an essential nutrient that every cat needs.
-It is an amino acid that nourishes the brain, eyes, and also helps to improve the immune system.
-If you are not sure whether your cat food has this nutrient you can consult your vet on which food to serve.
+The food that you feed should contain taurine which is an essential nutrient that every cat needs.
+It is an amino acid that nourishes the brain, eyes, and also helps to improve the immune system of the cats.
+Consult your vet to find out if the food that you feed them has the necessary nutrients.

 They are a pedigree breed but their exact origin is not accurately known.
 Though they are named Abyssinian they did not originate from Abyssinian, Ethiopia.
 These cats are one of the oldest domesticated cat breeds and people used to trace their roots back to the city Zula.

-But the latest evidence shows that they might have originated from the Indian Sub-continent and had been brought West by British and Dutch traders in the 19th century.
+But the latest evidence shows that they might have originated from the Indian Sub-continent.
+It is thought that they had been brought West by British and Dutch traders in the 19th century.

-They can jump up to a height of six feet.
+They can jump up as high as six feet.
 They are curious and always in search of something interesting.
-You will often find them at the highest points in your home.
-It is recommended that if you have this breed you avoid keeping sharp or other harmful objects on the top of your furniture.
+Abyssinians enjoy being at the highest points in your home.
+We recommend that if you have this breed you avoid keeping sharp or other harmful objects on the top of your furniture.